Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Vacuole.md

 ### Food

-Digestion in protozoa
+Holds food from:

+- Digestion (in protozoa)
-Phagocytosis of a bacterium in a white blood cell
+- Phagocytosis of a bacterium (in a white blood cell)

 > [!abstract] Protozoa
 > Single celled animal-like organism